Science Strategic Fit For Partners Pipeline Publications Team Newsroom Contact

 Persistence Is a Defining Bottleneck in CAR-T

-The global CAR-T market exceeded $8 billion in 2025, with persistence and solid tumor efficacy representing the primary barriers to market expansion.
-Every FDA-approved CAR-T therapy uses the same wild-type CD3ζ intracellular signaling domain.
-That one-size-fits-all design drives three problems limiting the entire field: limited durability, severe toxicity, and failure in solid tumors.
-NanoKar addresses all three at the intracellular level.
+Every FDA-approved CAR-T therapy uses the same intracellular CD3ζ signaling domain sequence.
+This one-size-fits-all design drives three problems limiting the entire field: limited persistence, severe toxicity, and failure in solid tumors.
+NanoKar addresses persistence and toxicity at the intracellular level, with preclinical signs of efficacy in solid tumors.

 The Challenge